 The Root Cause of Addiction

 Addiction has a myriad of triggers.
 People suffering from addiction might not point to one root cause of addiction.
 Most growing addicts are not even aware of their addiction.
-They simply try to cope through life the best they can.
+They simply try to cope with life the best they can.

 Mental Health & Co-Occurring Disorders

-One of the factors that contribute to drugs and alcohol abuse is mental health problems.
+One of the factors that contribute to drug and alcohol abuse is mental health problems.
 According to the National Alliance on Mental Illness, at least 50 percent of those addicted to drugs also suffer severe mental health disorders.

-Where a patient suffers two or more mental disorders (and a condition referred to as comorbid condition, the two disorders have to be treated simultaneously.
+Where a patient suffers two or more mental disorders (and a condition referred to as a comorbid condition, the two disorders have to be treated simultaneously.
 Failure to treat the two conditions at the same time will likely cause a relapse.

 Genetics & Family

 Some studies suggest addiction can be inherited.
 Predisposition to addiction can contribute to addiction.
 You are eight times likely to be an addict if your parents were addicts.
 Research by the National Institute on Alcohol Abuse and Alcoholism states heredity is responsible for about 50 percent of the development of addiction.

 Again, growing up in a house where parents or siblings use drugs can lead to the development of addiction.
 It only takes the notion that drugs are not a big deal for the youth to start abusing drugs.
 When parents don’t make a big deal of drugs or they themselves abuse drugs, the children will likely be vulnerable to drug abuse.
 But that’s not always the case.
 Addiction has no particular face– anyone can become addicted to substances.